OpenAstronomy/action-skip-ci/README.md

 * `[skip actions]`
 * `[actions skip]`

-If it does, the workflow running this action will be cancelled, thus preventing downstream jobs or steps from running.
+If it does, the job running this action will fail, thus preventing downstream jobs or steps from running.
 Otherwise, jobs will run as usual.

 Non-pull request event will not be affected.
+This is because we want the CI to run when a PR is merged even though its last commit has a directive to skip CI for that PR.

 Here is a simple example to use this action in your workflow: